All entries to our kayak fishing tournaments must follow these requirements.

 These rules are subject to change at any time if the tournament director feels additions or alterations are needed to clarify these rules or make things fair for all entrants.

 You MUST follow these rules:

-- Mouth of fish can be open but must touch end of bump board
+- The mouth of fish can be open but must touch the end of bump board

 - Tourney tag identifier holders are acceptable to use

 - Part of your kayak MUST show in the submitted pic with your fish on an approved measuring board